 Supervision: good practice for remote supervision of junior staff and trainee solicitors

-Firms and organisations are now considering future working arrangements, with many looking at a hybrid model with some form of remote working arrangements, alongside time spent in the office.
+A hybrid model is one with some form of remote working arrangements alongside time spent in the office.

 It may be that some areas are more applicable than others, but all should be considered as part of the process of deciding future working arrangements.

-The Solicitors Regulation Authority (SRA) has advised firms to satisfy themselves that they have appropriate and adequate measures in place to ensure they can effectively supervise their trainee solicitors.
+The Solicitors Regulation Authority (SRA) advises firms to satisfy themselves that they have appropriate and adequate measures in place to ensure they can effectively supervise their trainee solicitors.

 The SRA’s position is that there is no maximum period for remote supervision.